AMWA-TV/bcp-005-02/docs/NMOS-With-IPMX-HKEP.md

 ## HKEP

 A Receiver SHOULD provide a `urn:x-nmos:cap:transport:hkep` capability to indicate its support for Senders that use HDCP encryption and the HKEP protocol.
-A capability value of `true` indicates support for HDCP encryption and the HKEP protocol, while a value of `false` indicates that they are not supported.

-A Receiver MAY support either or both `true` and `false` values.
+If this capability has a singular value of `true`, that indicates support for HDCP encryption and the HKEP protocol.
+If this capability has a singular value of `false`, that indicates that they are not supported.
+Specifying both `true` and `false` values indicates the Receiver supports both HDCP encrypted and non-HDCP streams.

 A Controller MUST verify the compliance of Receivers with an active Sender using HDCP encryption and the HKEP protocol by referring to the Sender's SDP transport file `hkep` attribute or by checking the Sender's associated `hkep` attribute.
 The presence of the `hkep` attribute in an SDP transport file or a value of `true` for the associated `hkep` Sender attribute indicates that the stream is HDCP-protected.
-Only Receivers supporting HDCP encryption and the HKEP protocol MAY consume such streams.
+Only Receivers supporting HDCP encryption and the HKEP protocol are able to consume such streams.

 A Sender compliant with the [HKEP](#hkep) section of this document MUST provide a `hkep` Sender attribute to indicate that HDCP encryption and the HKEP protocol are used by the Sender.
 This attribute MUST be `true` if an `hkep` attribute is present in the Sender's SDP transport file, and MUST be `false` if no `hkep` attributes are present.
 If an SDP transport file is not currently available because the Sender is inactive, this attribute indicates whether or not such an SDP transport file would contain an `hkep` attribute if the Sender were active at that time.